g20090279/A-Summary-of-Communications-Engineering/design-bandlimited-signals-no-isi-nyquist-criterion.md

-# Design of Band-Limited Signals for No Intersymbol Interference - The Nyquist Criterion
+# Design of Band-Limited Signals for No Intersymbol Interference in Ideal Channel - The Nyquist Criterion

 ## Keywords

-narrow-band, band-limited, inter-symbol interference, Nyquist Theorem
+narrow-band, band-limited, inter-symbol interference, Nyquist Theorem, ideal channel

 ## Review of Narrow-band Transmission Model